ackertyson/rnkr/README.md

 And then in browser...

-1. Start new contest from Producer screen
+1. Start new contest at `http://localhost:3000/moderator`
-2. Open Consumer screen in new tab, join same contest, and vote!
+2. Open `http://localhost:3000` in new tab, join same contest, and vote!